rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. note::

-	The TCP/IP networking subsystem must be configured to use the WLAN device (``NetDeviceTypeWLAN``) and must be initialized, without waiting for an IP address from the DHCP server.
+	The TCP/IP networking subsystem must be configured to use the WLAN device (``NetDeviceTypeWLAN``) and must be initialized, without waiting for an IP address from the DHCP server (with the parameter ``FALSE``).
 Because the DHCP protocol requires *WPA Supplicant* to work, :cpp:func:`CNetSubSystem::Initialize()` would never return otherwise.

 CWPASupplicant
 """"""""""""""